doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 As outlined in the architecture overview, a document can be in one of four possible states: NEW, MANAGED, REMOVED, DETACHED.
-If you explicitly need to find out what the current state of an document is in the context of a certain ``DocumentManager`` you can ask the underlying ``UnitOfWork``:
+If you explicitly need to find out what the current state of a document is in the context of a certain ``DocumentManager`` you can ask the underlying ``UnitOfWork``: